chiffa/GAN_evo/dev_log.rst

 - Restarts of training - on-the-local filesystem storage (minimize the latency)
 - Commit to DB only the last generation pair
 - Generate separate run dump csv files, then stitch them before analysis.
+- make sure the CUDA is passed to the CPU before it is dumped and is put back on the specified GPU before it's restored
+- try a different fitness function

 Pulled from the LaTeX:
 ======================